$29.99 $59.99 Buy It Now

 • Consider using a remote shutter release or the camera’s self-timer function to minimize camera shake when triggering the shutter.

-See also How to do noise reduction on a dslr camera
+See also How much do dslr cameras cost

 Finding the Right Composition